 Joanne had already been prepared for his lecture–or possibly scolding of being careless.
 Yet he was blaming himself?
 She knew it was not because he had regretted in teaching her.
 She turned to him, waiting for his next words.

 “I was not there to fulfill my duties.”

 She knew very well it was not his fault.
 He had used himself as bait–for her to escape.
 How could he be blamed?
 Then things registered.
 It was always his duties, regardless of the circumstances.
 She had a strong urge to hug him and she did just that.
 “Jacky ge.”
 She was not planning on crying.
 And the unexpected had happened.
 She was not crying for herself but for him.
 Then her father’s words echoed back to her.
 How could her father be so cruel as to want to abandon him–if he had not joined them in time?

 “It’s all right,” Jacky said, patting her on the shoulders.
 “What we need to do now is reduce your chance of getting those nightmares.”
 He looked out at the night again.
 “I’ll think of something.”

 Joanne nodded into his shoulder.

-Calvin was about to leave, knowing Jacky was more than capable of responding to crisis.
-Though they barely interacted in the past, but he knew how Jacky operated.
+Calvin was about to leave, knowing Jacky was more than capable of responding to a crisis.
+Though they barely interacted in the past, he knew how Jacky operated.
 But Jacky gestured toward his direction, wanting him to come forward.